 What does Jeremy mean?

-Jeremy \j(e)-re-my\ as a boys' name is pronounced JARE-a-mee.
+Jeremy [je-re-my] as a boys' name is pronounced JARE-a-mee.
 Variant of Jeremiah, in use since the Middle Ages.
 Modern use may have been inspired by a character named Jeremy on the 1960s TV series "Here Come the Brides".
 Actor Jeremy Irons; football player Jeremy Shockey.

-Jeremy is a very popular first name for males (#76 out of 1220, Top 6%) but a unique surname for all people.
+Jeremy is a very popular first name for males (#76 out of 1220, Top 6%) and also a very popular surname for all people (#57849 out of 150436, Top 38%).
 (2000 U.S. Census)

-Jeremy was first listed in 1940-1949 and reached its top rank of #24 in the U.S. during 1970-1979, and is currently at #169.
-(2014 Birth Statistics)
+Jeremy was first listed in 1930-1939 and reached its top rank of #26 in the U.S. in the 1970s, and is currently at #174.
+(2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 Prominent related forms of Jeremy (#174 the previous year) ranked in the Top 2000 are Jeremiah (#55 the previous year), Zachary (#88), Jerry (#491), Jeremias (#1127), Jere, Jeramy, Jeromy, Jereme, Jeremie and Jeramie.
 These forms of Jeremy were favored as birth names 22 years ago (adoption of 1.94%) and have become significantly less popular since (adoption 0.77%, ▼60.2%), with versions like Zachary going out of style.
 Jeremiah has been the most recognizable form.